agroza/IOIF-ROM-BIOS/README.md

 My goals would be to keep the compiled code within a 28C64 (64 Kbit / 8 KB) EEPROM integrated circuit.
 Should I extend over this capacity, there is a second ROM socket on the printed circuit board assembly (PCBA).
 If I exceed 16 KB then I have forseen this and designed the I/O Interface to accept 28C256 EEPROMs as well.

 PS: I was once skilled in assembly language and I used TASM and TLINK on a daily basis.
-But I haven't touched assembley since at least 2005.
+But I haven't touched assembly since at least 2005.
 That makes about 15 years.
 So I expect this project will evolve slowly as I remember all the tricks I once knew.

 ### Notes:
 * At the moment this is a work in progress so the compiled ROM mirocode is pretty much useless.